glyph/automat/docs/debugging.md

 another.
 This can help you figure out problems caused by events occurring in the wrong order, or not happening at all.
 Your callback function can print a message to stdout, write something to a logfile, or deliver the information in any application-specific way you like.
+The only restriction is that the function must not touch the state machine at all.

 To prepare the state machine for tracing, you must assign a name to the "setTrace" method in your class.
 In this example, we use